Experienced In All Levels of the Canadian Legal System

 Sometimes charges can’t be resolved and have to go to trial.
 When that happens you want a lawyer with a proven track record in the court room.
 James Zegers has twenty years experience as a trial lawyer at all levels of court, including the Provincial Offences Court, the Ontario Court of Justice, and the Superior Court of Justice.

-Section 718.2(e) of the Criminal Code directs the Courts to consider all available sanctions other than imprisonment that are reasonable in the circumstances for all offenders, with particular attention to the circumstances of aboriginal offenders.
+Section 718.2(e) of the Criminal Code directs the Courts to consider all available sanctions other than imprisonment that are reasonable in the circumstances for all offenders, with particular attention to the circumstances of indigenous offenders.
 In R. v.
 Gladue 133 C.C.C.
-(3d) 385, the Supreme Court of Canada held that this section of the Criminal Code directed the Courts to sentence aboriginal offenders differently, because the circumstances of aboriginal people are unique.
+(3d) 385, the Supreme Court of Canada held that this section of the Criminal Code directed the Courts to sentence indigenous offenders differently, because the circumstances of indigenous people are unique.
 The judge must consider the unique systemic or background factors that may have played a part in bringing the offender before the court and the types of sentencing procedures that may be appropriate in the circumstances because of the offender’s heritage or connection to his culture.